This guide will teach you how to use The Ansoff Matrix to help you make decisions and determine a strategy for your business.

 However, you’ll get significantly more out of the framework is you circulate it round in advance and have some thoughts about…

-The Ansoff Matrix was created by H. Igor Ansoff in 1957 as part of a research paper he published called Strategies for Diversification.
+It was created by H. Igor Ansoff in 1957 as part of a research paper he published called Strategies for Diversification.

 What is the difference between the Ansoff Matrix and the Strategic Opportunity Matrix?